This is the most dog-friendly office ever

 Even the desks are dog-friendly.
 “Our workstations have built-in couches so that our pups can sit next to us if we choose to work at a desk for the day,” Muhl says.

-Bark, which started in New York City in 2012, opened its Columbus office in 2015.
+Bark, which started in New York City in 2012 with dog toy subscriptions and now also sells custom-designed toys on its website and in national retailers like Target, opened its Columbus office in 2015.
 Since then, the office has grown to 300 employees, most of whom work in customer service and about half of whom own dogs.
 The size of the staff precipitated the move to this new office.
 NBBJ—an architecture firm best known for high-tech offices like the Amazon spheres in Seattle, Samsung’s California HQ, and Tencent’s wild Shenzhen offices—designed the space.

 NBBJ’s dog-first design isn’t just good for Bark’s canine population.
 Studies suggest that having dogs in the office can reduce workers’ stress, and looking at cute things can even improve their focus and performance.
 A puppy panting in the background of your conference call might not cut the most professional profile, but if it boosts your productivity, who cares?
 Just as long as you’re not the one on pooper scooper duty.